natanaelwgm/GettingAndCleaningDataProject/CODEBOOK.md

 As well as inertia files for both testing and training dataset (but we will not delve into them)

 Initially, the dataset was quite messy and really hard to read.
 However, after a period of digesting the data, we can infer that there are similarities across the datasets contained in the data.
 Such similarities include:
-* The same number of columns in the training dataset with the number of rows in the features dataset (n = 561)
-** From this I infer that the training (and testing) datasets will be named with column names contained in features
+* The same number of columns in the training dataset with the number of rows in the features dataset (n = 561).
+From this I infer that the training (and testing) datasets will be named with column names contained in features
-* Number of observations in the *subject_training* dataset matching the number of observation of the training (and testing) datasets (i.e., X_train, y_train, and subject_train)
-** From this I infer that we will add (or mutate) new variable (or column) horizontally.
+* Number of observations in the *subject_training* dataset matching the number of observation of the training (and testing) datasets (i.e., X_train, y_train, and subject_train).
+From this I infer that we will add (or mutate) new variable (or column) horizontally.

+All the steps for data manipulation was included in the run_analysis.R

+## The resulting dataset

+These are the processed dataset:
+* activitylabel
+* subject
+* tBodyAccmeanX
+* tBodyAccmeanY
+* tBodyAccmeanZ
+* tBodyAccstdX
+* tBodyAccstdY
+* tBodyAccstdZ
+* tGravityAccmeanX
+* tGravityAccmeanY
+* tGravityAccmeanZ
+* tGravityAccstdX
+* tGravityAccstdY
+* tGravityAccstdZ
+* tBodyAccJerkmeanX
+* tBodyAccJerkmeanY
+* tBodyAccJerkmeanZ
+* tBodyAccJerkstdX
+* tBodyAccJerkstdY
+* tBodyAccJerkstdZ
+* tBodyGyromeanX
+* tBodyGyromeanY
+* tBodyGyromeanZ
+* tBodyGyrostdX
+* tBodyGyrostdY
+* tBodyGyrostdZ
+* tBodyGyroJerkmeanX
+* tBodyGyroJerkmeanY
+* tBodyGyroJerkmeanZ
+* tBodyGyroJerkstdX
+* tBodyGyroJerkstdY
+* tBodyGyroJerkstdZ
+* tBodyAccMagmean
+* tBodyAccMagstd
+* tGravityAccMagmean
+* tGravityAccMagstd
+* tBodyAccJerkMagmean
+* tBodyAccJerkMagstd
+* tBodyGyroMagmean
+* tBodyGyroMagstd
+* tBodyGyroJerkMagmean
+* tBodyGyroJerkMagstd
+* fBodyAccmeanX
+* fBodyAccmeanY
+* fBodyAccmeanZ
+* fBodyAccstdX
+* fBodyAccstdY
+* fBodyAccstdZ
+* fBodyAccmeanFreqX
+* fBodyAccmeanFreqY
+* fBodyAccmeanFreqZ
+* fBodyAccJerkmeanX
+* fBodyAccJerkmeanY
+* fBodyAccJerkmeanZ
+* fBodyAccJerkstdX
+* fBodyAccJerkstdY
+* fBodyAccJerkstdZ
+* fBodyAccJerkmeanFreqX
+* fBodyAccJerkmeanFreqY
+* fBodyAccJerkmeanFreqZ
+* fBodyGyromeanX
+* fBodyGyromeanY
+* fBodyGyromeanZ
+* fBodyGyrostdX
+* fBodyGyrostdY
+* fBodyGyrostdZ
+* fBodyGyromeanFreqX
+* fBodyGyromeanFreqY
+* fBodyGyromeanFreqZ
+* fBodyAccMagmean
+* fBodyAccMagstd
+* fBodyAccMagmeanFreq
+* fBodyBodyAccJerkMagmean
+* fBodyBodyAccJerkMagstd
+* fBodyBodyAccJerkMagmeanFreq
+* fBodyBodyGyroMagmean
+* fBodyBodyGyroMagstd
+* fBodyBodyGyroMagmeanFreq
+* fBodyBodyGyroJerkMagmean
+* fBodyBodyGyroJerkMagstd
+* fBodyBodyGyroJerkMagmeanFreq